Surge Protection Project

 A global project

-Since its inception in July 2001, the Protection Surge Capacity Project has filled 379 deployments (as of April 2013) to over 150 UNHCR offices across 77 countries worldwide.
+Since its inception in July 2001, the Protection Surge Capacity Project has filled hundreds of deployments to over 150 UNHCR offices across 77 countries worldwide.

 - A minimum of two years of full-time hands-on experience in protection or legal work on behalf of refugees, IDPs, or asylum-seekers

 - A university degree, preferably in law, human rights, gender studies, or social work